lsund/dotfiles/readme.md

 # Dotfiles

-My personal configuration/dotfiles, intended for personal use.
+My dotfiles for Arch Linux and Ubuntu